The Handmaid's Tale: Religion

-Bruce Miller, the executive producer of The Handmaid's Tale television serial, declared with regard to Atwood's book, as well as his series, that Gilead is "a society that's based kind of in a perverse misreading of Old Testament laws and codes".
+Bruce Miller, the creator and executive producer of The Handmaid's Tale television serial, declared with regard to Atwood's book, as well as his series, that Gilead is "a society that's based kind of in a perverse misreading of Old Testament laws and codes".
 The author explains that Gilead tries to embody the "utopian idealism" present in 20th-century regimes, as well as earlier New England Puritanism.
 Both Atwood and Miller stated that the people running Gilead are "not genuinely Christian".

-The group running Gilead, according to Atwood, is "not really interested in religion; they're interested in power."
-In her prayers to God, Offred reflects on Gilead and prays "I don't believe for an instant that what's going on out there is what You meant....
+The group running Gilead, according to Atwood, is "not really interested in religion; they're interested in power".
+In her prayers to God, Offred reflects on Gilead and prays "I don't believe for an instant that what's going on out there is what You meant...
 I suppose I should say I forgive whoever did this, and whatever they're doing now.
 I'll try, but it isn't easy."
 Margaret Atwood, writing on this, says that "Offred herself has a private version of the Lord's Prayer and refuses to believe that this regime has been mandated by a just and merciful God."

 Christian churches that do not support the actions of the Sons of Jacob are systematically demolished, and the people living in Gilead are never seen attending church.
 Christian denominations, including Quakers, Baptists, Jehovah's Witnesses, and Roman Catholics, are specifically named as enemies of the Sons of Jacob.
-Nuns who refuse conversion are considered "Unwomen" and banished to the Colonies, owing to their reluctance to marry and refusal (or inability) to bear children.
+Nuns who refuse conversion are considered "unwomen" and banished to the Colonies, owing to their reluctance to marry and refusal (or inability) to bear children.
 Priests unwilling to convert are executed and hanged from the Wall.
 Atwood pits Quaker Christians against the regime by having them help the oppressed, something she feels they would do in reality: "The Quakers have gone underground, and are running an escape route to Canada, as—I suspect—they would."

 Jews are named an exception and classified Sons of Jacob.
 Offred observes that Jews refusing to convert are allowed to emigrate from Gilead to Israel, and most choose to leave.
 However, in the epilogue, Professor Pieixoto reveals that many of the emigrating Jews ended up being dumped into the sea while on the ships ostensibly tasked with transporting them to Israel, due to privatization of the "repatriation program" and capitalists' effort to maximize profits.
-Offred mentions that many Jews who chose to stay were caught secretly practicing Judaism and executed.
+Offred mentions that many Jews who chose to stay were caught secretly practising Judaism and executed.